bcoin-org/bcoin-org.github.io/guides-markdown/multisig-tx.md

 We are going to send `1 BTC` to `RBg1TLaNuRpH6UTFzogFXhjqubPYZaqWgs` on the regtest network.

-But we won't need this information, it will be automatically allocated from coins by bcoin node wallet service.
+We won't need transaction ID and output index when using wallet API.
+It will be automatically allocated from coins by bcoin node wallet service.

 ```js
 'use strict';